ahlec/jyosuushi/README.md

 You then modify the SQLite database `jyosuushi.sqlite` in the root directory directly.
 When you have made your changes, you'll then need to run the script to export the data from there into TypeScript.

 ```
-yarn build-data
+yarn db:export
 ```

 When this is done, it will update the files in the `./data` directory.
 Subsequent builds or development servers will build against these updated files.
 Additionally, these files are tracked in the repository to allow for painlessly building after cloning the repository.

-When you are ready to submit a commit, you will need to export all of your database back to the SQL files.
+When you are ready to submit a commit, you will need to dump all of your database back to the SQL files.
 To do this, you'll want to use another package script:

 ```
-yarn db:export
+yarn db:dump
 ```

 ## Built With